Euclid was a Greek mathematician who studied geometry. It seemed fitting for the probe that studies the plane.

 Euclid Probe can be manually or automatically deployed via gcode macros and can take advantage of your firmware’s probe pickup detection scheme to ensure probe pickup and docking.

 Euclid Probe uses screw attached magnets for both mechanical coupling and for electrical contacts.
 It is simply the most reliable and secure method for attaching the magnets to the parts.
 The Z-Probe circuit is completed when the probe is attached to the dock.

 Discussion and support is available as a subgroup to the CroXY Discord

-NEWS FLASH – in collaboration with 713maker.com we now have a super-lightweight machined 7075 aircraft aluminum mount for RailCore printers!
-The mount weighs in at a mere 6.5 grams- that’s less than the combined weight of a nickel and penny!
+In collaboration with 713maker.com we now have a super-lightweight machined 7075 aircraft aluminum mount for RailCore printers!
+The mount weighs in at a mere 6.5 grams- that’s less than the combined weight of the nickel and penny in your pocket!
 Its the best, reliable probe solution for your RailCore 250, the 300 and the ZL/T series.

 Available as Kits & Assembled Probes

 Kits available with pre-populated SMT LED’s and resistors, ready for final thru-hole soldering assembly of switch and connection headers, polarized magnets and required hardware.
 Fully assembled & tested probes ready for deployment, cables and accessories too!

 We have probe dock and mount designs available for CroXY, Ender3/CR-10, Ender5, Railcore, Voron 2.4, Voron Trident, Eustathios, Wanhao i3.

 We have compiled configuration examples for Duet/RepRap Firmware, Klipper & Marlin and probe deploy/ retract macros